garretchristensen/BestPracticesManual/Manual.md

 [^3]: R Studio is a popular free integrated implementation of R,
     available at [http://www.rstudio.com](stylesWithEffects.xml).

-[^4]: ‚ÄúInvestigators are expected to share with other researchers, at no
+[^4]: "Investigators are expected to share with other researchers, at no
     more than incremental cost and within a reasonable time, the primary data, samples, physical collections and other supporting materials created or gathered in the course of work under NSF grants.
-Grantees are expected to encourage and facilitate such sharing.‚Äù See http://www.nsf.gov/bfa/dias/policy/dmp.jsp
+Grantees are expected to encourage and facilitate such sharing."
+See http://www.nsf.gov/bfa/dias/policy/dmp.jsp